 %GM = (added amount/price) x 100

-The first way is to change the per cent gross margin to a markup percentage because this often feels more intuitive (or easier).
-The second methods is to calculate the product’s price directly from the gross margin percentage which would look like this:
+The first one is to change the percent gross margin to a markup percentage because this often feels more intuitive (or easier).
+The second method is to calculate the product’s price directly from the gross margin percentage which would look like this:

 P = C/[1 – (%GM/100)]

-When the gross margin percentage is large the item’s price; becomes considerably above the item’s cost and when it is small the item’s price is only a little above the item’s cost.
-It is little wonder then, that you’ll hear many managers discuss high per cent gross margins (+30 – 55%) as the guideline they generally expect prices to conform to even in margin constrained businesses.
+When the gross margin percentage is larger than the item’s price, it becomes considerably above the item’s cost.
+When it is small, the item’s price is only a little above the item’s cost.
+It is little wonder then, that you’ll hear many managers discuss high percent gross margins (+30 – 55%) as the guideline they generally expect prices to conform to even in margin constrained businesses.

 Big gross margin percentage means higher prices and more profit contribution dollars

 Although the use of gross margins in the pricing setting helps to bring to pricing the influence of the selling organisation’s profit goals, the cost plus margin pricing method makes price review time a scary prospect.
 Many customers will ask for gross margin – markup equivalents to understand how you calculated your price rise.
-Some customer may be unwilling to pay a higher price.
-Especially, if you have cost-plus pricing or a rule of thumb to back up your margin percentage calculations.
+Some customers may be unwilling to pay a higher price.
+This happens if you have cost-plus pricing or a rule of thumb to back up your margin percentage calculations.

-This may seem a simple question – but we have to decide what costs we include i.e. is it total average costing, marginal costing etc.
+This may seem a simple question.
+However, we have to decide what costs we should include.
+Is it total average costing, marginal costing, etc?